kapilhanderiya/Connectify---A-Real-Time-End-to-End-Encrypted-Chat-App/README.md

 Connectify is a full-stack chat application that provides end-to-end encryption for secure communication.
 It allows users to send and receive messages in real-time, ensuring privacy and security.

-##Highlights:

--  Tech stack: MERN + Socket.io + TailwindCSS + Daisy UI
+## Features

+- **End-to-End Encryption**: Messages are encrypted and decryptedg locally for secure communication.
+- **Real-Time Messaging**: Powered by Socket.IO for instant message delivery.
--  Authentication && Authorization with JWT
+- **User Authentication and Authorization**: Secure signup, login, and logout functionality with JWT-based authorization.
--  Real-time messaging with Socket.io
--  Online user status
--  Global state management with Zustand
--  Error handling both on the server and on the client
--  End-to-End Encrypted using RSA
--
+- **Global State Management**: Zustand is used for efficient and lightweight state management across the application.
+- **Error Handling**: Comprehensive error handling for both frontend and backend to ensure a smooth user experience.
+- **Online Status**: View online users in real-time.

 ## Tech Stack